Last updated July 2026

 What birds can I see at Westmere Lake?

-Paradise ducks are commonly seen on the lake.
+Paradise ducks are regularly seen on the lake.
 The bush supports bellbirds, kererū, pūkeko, kingfishers, and white-faced heron.
-It is a designated wildlife refuge, so the bird population is generally healthy.
+The wildlife refuge status helps maintain a healthy bird population.

 Where is Westmere Lake Wildlife Reserve?

-On Rapanui Road, Westmere — about 5 minutes’ drive west of central Whanganui, close to Bason Botanic Gardens.
+It is at 98 Rapanui Road, Westmere, about five minutes’ drive west of central Whanganui and on the way to Bason Botanic Gardens.

 Can I combine Westmere Lake with Bason Botanic Gardens?

-Yes — they are located close together on Rapanui Road and make a natural half-day combination for those interested in gardens and birdwatching.
+Yes, the two sites are close together on Rapanui Road and form a natural half-day outing for gardens and birdwatching.